tarasowski/backend/dynamodb/000_database_introduction.md

 ### Representing Relationships: N:M Relationships
 * To implement a N:M relationship, a new table is created.
     + This table is called an intersection table or an associative entity
-* An intersection table typicall has a composite key comprised of the keys from each of the teables to which t is connected
+* An intersection table typically has a composite key comprised of the keys from each of the tables to which it is connected
     + A surrogate key may also be used, but this has important implications...

 ![N:M](./images/ntom-relationship1.png)